 When we discover we are pregnant (providing it was in the plan), we are guaranteed a flood of emotions.
 While that certainly includes joy and elation, what’s almost always just behind those feelings is the “un-oh” moment when suddenly it hits us….everything is about to change.

-Randi Zinn, mother of two and founder of Beyond Mom, provides some valuable guidance on how to hold onto YOU in the midst of motherhood.
+Randi Zinn, mother of two and founder of The Going Beyond Movement, provides some valuable guidance on how to hold onto YOU in the midst of motherhood.
 These insights have been compiled from Randi’s own experience as a mother, as well as the thousands of first, second, and third-time mothers that she has interacted with at Beyond Mom.

 - Recognize that there is no way to avoid the changes.
 Take a deep breath on that one.
 Having a child changes the rhythm of everything.
 With it comes adjusting to a new normal and, like any change, it’s not always pretty.
 We will experience disillusionment, probably fight with our partner, and feel a combination of overwhelming elation and disappointment as we figure out what it means to be a mom.
 Though we will sometimes inwardly tantrum, we must recognize that change is naturally uncomfortable and we will get through it.
 In many ways you need to be your own reality check.
 If you feel off, sit yourself down (or chat with yourself in the shower) and talk to yourself as you would your best friend.
 “Girl, this is a phase.
 I know you’re strong and I know you can do this.
 You rock.”
 Be your own bestie as you navigate what you must.
 I promise you, the beginning is temporary.